learnk8s/templating-kubernetes/dotnet/README.md

-# Templating Kubernetes resources with Javascript
+# Templating Kubernetes resources with .NET Core

 In this section you will learn how to use Javascript to: